slymny/lookup-client/README.md

 ---

 ## How does application works?
+1. When user enter a city name, the app shows the current weather of the city.
+   ![Log in]
+   (./public/assets/main.png)

 <!--
 1. To use the application **log in** is required.
 If the user **didn't sign up**, then **sign up** is required.